willydevera/HarvardX_Data_Science_Professional/PH125_9x_Capstone_Project_Movielens_Recommender_System/README_movielens.txt

 And then run the alternative_load_earth_edx code chunk in Section 2.2.5 - Variable importance from the RMD file.
 Note the path where you saved it.
 The earth_edx file is about 205 MB and this cannot be uploaded to github.

-As well, running the stats linear model and h2o random forests, generalized linear model (glm), deep neural network, and gradient boosting machine (gbm) models may may take a longer while and require larger memory.
+As well, running the stats linear model and h2o random forests, generalized linear model (glm), deep neural network, and gradient boosting machine (gbm) models may take a longer while and require larger memory.
 In fact, the time to knit this rmd file would require about 7-8 hours on R 3.5.x Windows 10, 64-bit running on Intel Core i7-7700 with 32 GB RAM.